dvincentwest/radie/doc/source/articles/creating_a_new_visualization.rst

 Second is all the code related to the TreeView, namely :code:`self.treeView_datasets`.
-The only essential line is the call to :code:`DQFTreeView.setItemClass`.
-Before the TreeView can accept any DataQuickFrames dropped onto it, it must know which object class it is using to contain the references.
+The only essential line is the call to :code:`DFTreeView.setItemClass`.
+Before the TreeView can accept any DataFrames dropped onto it, it must know which object class it is using to contain the references.
 It will not allow any drops until this function has been called.

 Next is the connecting of all the signals emitted when data in the list are changed in some fashion.
-The signals are all fairly self-explanatory, and are all emitted by the `DQFTreeModel` attached to the TreeView.
+The signals are all fairly self-explanatory, and are all emitted by the `DFTreeModel` attached to the TreeView.

 The remaining code is specific to the elements of this visualization, as is the :code:`setupUi` method documented below: